MaxKortenbruck/text_visualization/README.md

 ## Documentation

-A full documentation is available in the
+A full documentation is available in the directory:

 >/src/doc/out

-directory.
 It is HTML based and uses JSDOC.
-You can access it by opening the
+You can access it by opening the file:

 >index.html

-file in your browser
+in your browser.

 ## Installation

 ### Clone repository

-You first need to make sure, that you use a current git Version on your system.
+You first need to make sure that you use a current git version on your system.
 If you use a Linux, Windows or macOS based distribution, you can check your installation by opening a terminal and typing

 >git --version

 If you have no output, you need to install git and check your installation by typing the above line again.

-After you have installed git, clone the repository to a new or empty existing directory of your choice by typing
+After you have installed git, clone the repository to a new or empty, existing directory of your choice by typing:

 >git -C ./path/to/your/workspace -clone https://github.com/MaxKortenbruck/text_visualization